ammmrrr18-cloud/08-Algorithms-Level-4-Bank-Extension-2/README.md

 ## 📁 Repository Structure
 * **My-Solution:** The enhanced source code featuring the advanced permissions and user management system.
 * **Instructor-Solution:** The model solution by Dr. Mohammed Abu-Hadhoud for technical reference and comparison.

+---
+*📌 "Evolving a project from simple records to a secure system with permissions is the core of professional software engineering."*